open-pioneer/trails-openlayers-base-packages/src/packages/coordinate-search/README.md

 # @open-pioneer/coordinate-search

-This package provides UI components which allow users to search for coordinates in the map and provide an input field for coordinates.
+This package provides a UI component which allow users to search for coordinates in the map and provides component that is an input field for coordinates.

-## Usage Coordinate search
+## Usage coordinate search

 To integrate the coordinate search in your app, insert the following snippet:

 ```jsx
 <CoordinateSearch mapId="map_id" />
 ```

+### Configuration

 To define the selectable projections, set the optional `projections` property: